agiratech-mani/deckerwordpress/wp-content/plugins/wp-spamshield/readme.txt

 * Increased minimum required WordPress version to 3.8 and added a minimum required PHP version of 5.3, as we are no longer supporting PHP 5.2.
 The PHP team [stopped supporting PHP 5.2 back in 2011](http://php.net/archive/2011.php#id2011-08-23-1), and even PHP 5.3 reached its end of life in August 2014.
 WordPress has a current minimum requirement of 5.2.4, but PHP 5.4 is recommended - see the [WordPress requirements](https://wordpress.org/about/requirements/).
 It's extremely important that users stay up to date with the most recent version of WordPress (currently 4.1.1) and a reasonably up-to-date version of PHP for security, functionality, and website performance.
 (Not only are the newer versions more secure, but they are faster, so its a double win.)
 We recommend PHP 5.4 or higher.
 Also, see [PHP Unsupported Branches](http://php.net/eol.php) for more info.
 * Fixed XHTML validation error in the hidden input fields on the forms.
 * Internationalized the formatting of numbers used throughout the plugin so users in different countries will see numbers formatted according to their local customs.
 This will show in the blocked spam stats on the dashboard, spam counter widgets, and in the blocked comments log.
-* Updated the anti-spam filters.
+* Updated the antispam filters.

 = 1.8.1 =
 *released 03/11/15*

 * Updated the French (fr_FR) translation.
-* Improved some of the filters in the anti-spam algorithm.
+* Improved some of the filters in the antispam algorithm.
-* Updated the anti-spam filters.
+* Updated the antispam filters.

 = 1.8 =
 *released 03/09/15*

-* Made some improvements to the anti-spam algorithm.
+* Made some improvements to the antispam algorithm.
 * Made a number of various code and performance improvements.
 * Improved some of the error messages.
 * Fixed a couple bugs introduced in 1.7.9, including a bug in the contact form that incorrectly detected spam servers, and a compatibility issue with the new registration antispam feature and certain multisite configurations.
 This feature was rolled back while we look into the compatibility issues.
 * Made a few improvements to the blocked comment logging functionality.
-* Updated the anti-spam filters.
+* Updated the antispam filters.

 = Changelog =
 For a complete list of changes to the plugin, view the [Changelog](https://www.redsandmarketing.com/plugins/wp-spamshield/changelog/).

 == Upgrade Notice ==
-= 1.9.9.9 =
+= 1.9.9.9.5 =

-* Made various code enhancements/improvements, and improved some filters in the anti-spam algorithm.
+* Fixed a bug, made various code enhancements and improvements, and updated the anti-spam filters.
 Please see Changelog for details.